-Recommendation to Committee
+Recommendation to Council

-- (1) That the Corporate Governance and Standards Committee - (a) reviews and comments on the draft revised Protocol on Councillor/Officer Relations as attached to this report at Appendix 2; and - (b) subject to any such comments, submits the Protocol to Full Council for adoption. - (2) That the Council be asked to agree that the Protocol should be reviewed at least every four years at the same time as the Council reviews its codes of conduct for councillors and staff. - (3) That the appointment of Councillor David Bilbe as the Conservative Independent Group's representative on the Task Group for 2020-21 be confirmed.
+- (1) That the draft revised Protocol on Councillor/Officer Relations as attached to this report at Appendix 2, be adopted. - (2) That the Protocol be reviewed at least every four years at the same time as the Council reviews its codes of conduct for councillors and staff.

-Reason(s) for Recommendation:
+Reasons for Recommendation:

-To ensure that properly reviewed and up to date guidance is made available to councillors and officers.
+- (1) To ensure that properly reviewed and up to date guidance is made available to councillors and officers. - (2) To ensure that the Protocol is kept under review at least every four years